csquare-d/k8s-training/Soapbox.md

 ## Should You Learn Kubernetes?

-It depends on your role and goals.
+It depends on your role, goals, and where you are in your career.

 **For infrastructure engineers, DevOps peeps, and platform engineering:** Kubernetes knowledge is increasingly expected.
 It's become an industry standard ask for these positions, and understanding it opens doors.
+Job postings in this space frequently list Kubernetes as a requirement or strong preference.
+Even if your current organization doesn't use it, your next one might.
+The concepts you learn (declarative infrastructure, container orchestration, service discovery) transfer to other tools too.
+If this is your career path, investing time here will pay off.

+If you're job hunting in this space, Kubernetes on your resume does matter.
+It's one of those technologies that recruiters and hiring managers actively search for.
+Having hands-on experience, even from a home lab or personal projects, sets you apart from candidates who only have theoretical knowledge.
+Be prepared to talk about what you've actually done with it, not just that you've "worked with" it.

-**For developers:** Learning the basics helps you collaborate with operations teams and understand how your code runs in production, but deep expertise usually isn't necessary.
+**For developers:** Learning the basics helps you collaborate with operations teams and helps you understand how your code runs in production, but deep expertise isn't explicitly necessary.
+Knowing how to read a Deployment manifest, understand why your pod is crashing, or interpret resource limits makes you more effective when debugging issues.
+You don't need to know how to set up a cluster from scratch or configure network policies.
+Focus on the parts that affect your code: how containers work, how environment variables and secrets get injected, how health checks function, and how to read logs.
+Leave the cluster administration to the platform team.

+For job seekers, listing Kubernetes as a developer is a nice-to-have, not a must-have.
+It signals that you understand modern deployment practices, but interviewers won't expect you to whiteboard cluster architecture.
+If you're applying to companies that mention Kubernetes in their stack, being able to say "I've deployed my apps to Kubernetes and can troubleshoot basic issues" is enough.
+Don't oversell it or claim expertise you don't have.

-**For security professionals:** The calculus is different.
+**For security professionals:** The calculus is *very* different.
 Unless you're specifically doing cloud security, container security, or working in an organization that runs Kubernetes, it's likely not relevant to your day-to-day work.
-Most security roles (application security, GRC, SOC analysts, penetration testers focused on traditional infrastructure) won't encounter Kubernetes regularly.
+Most security roles (application security, GRC, SOC analysts, penetration testers focused on traditional infrastructure) won't encounter Kubernetes with any level of regularity.

+Consider what you actually do day-to-day:

+- **Application security engineers** spend time on code review, SAST/DAST, threat modeling, and working with developers.
+Kubernetes rarely enters the picture unless you're reviewing infrastructure-as-code.
+- **GRC and compliance folks** care about policies, frameworks, and audit evidence.
+Kubernetes is just another system to assess against controls, not something requiring deep technical expertise.
+- **SOC analysts** are looking at alerts, logs, and incidents.
+You might see Kubernetes-related events in a SIEM, but you don't need to understand pod scheduling to investigate them.
+- **Traditional penetration testers** are testing networks, web apps, and Active Directory.
+Kubernetes engagements are a specialty niche, not the expectation.

+If Kubernetes doesn't show up in your work, learning it is a curiosity project, not a career necessity.

-Learning it isn't harmful, but there's an opportunity cost.
-Time spent learning Kubernetes is time not spent on skills more directly applicable to your role.
+Learning it isn't harmful, but there's certainly an opportunity cost.
+Time spent learning Kubernetes is time not spent on skills which may be more directly applicable to your role.
+That time could go toward learning a new exploitation technique, getting better at threat modeling, studying for a certification relevant to your job, or just getting better at the fundamentals of your craft.

+**For security job seekers specifically:** Look at the job postings you're interested in.
+If they mention Kubernetes, cloud security, or container security, then yes, learn it.
+If they don't, your time is probably better spent elsewhere.
+The security job market is competitive, and you want to optimize for skills that actually appear in the roles you're targeting.

+A common trap is adding every technology to your resume hoping something sticks.
+From an interviewer's perspective, I notice when candidates list Kubernetes but can't answer basic questions about it.
+If you do list Kubernetes, be ready to explain what you've done with it and discuss its security model.

+That said, cloud and container security roles are growing.
+If you're trying to break into security or pivot within it, specializing in this area is a strategy.
+The demand is real, and there's less competition than in traditional security roles because the skill set is newer.

 **A middle-ground approach:** If you're in security and curious, consider understanding Kubernetes security concepts at a high level (RBAC, network policies, pod security) without going deep on operations.
+Know what the attack surface looks like.
+Understand why a privileged container is dangerous.
+Be able to read a manifest and spot red flags.
+You don't need to know how to install Calico or troubleshoot kubelet issues.
+This gives you enough context to have informed conversations and assess risk without becoming a Kubernetes administrator.

+This level of knowledge is also enough for most interviews.
+If a security role asks about Kubernetes and it's not specifically a cloud security position, they usually want to know that you understand the risks, not that you can administer a cluster.

-**When it becomes relevant:** If you're eyeing a move into cloud or container security, or your organization is adopting Kubernetes, then learning it makes sense.
-These exercises would be a good starting point.
+**When it becomes relevant:** If you're eyeing a move into cloud or container security, or your workplace is adopting Kubernetes, then learning it makes sense.
+Cloud security roles increasingly expect Kubernetes knowledge because so many organizations run workloads on EKS, GKE, or AKS.
+Container security is a growing specialty with dedicated tools (Falco, Trivy, kubescape) and real demand.
+If your company is migrating to Kubernetes, getting ahead of that curve makes you valuable.
+These exercises would be a good starting point for any of those scenarios.

+**The bottom line for job seekers:** Be strategic.
+Look at actual job postings for roles you want.
+Count how many mention Kubernetes.
+If it's most of them (at the time of writing this (December 2025), it most definitely is not in the majority), prioritize learning it.
+If it's few or none, spend your time on skills that will actually get you hired.
+The goal is to land a job, not to collect technologies.

+For those who want to go into the "security engineering" space rather than GRC, SOC analyst, or application security roles, Kubernetes may become more relevant.
+Security engineering often sits closer to infrastructure, building security tooling, hardening systems, and working alongside platform teams.
+In that world, understanding how Kubernetes works is increasingly becoming a part of the job.

 ---